Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 We use local backend configuration to store the state files.
 We recommend use of another backend configuration that provides you more consistent storage and versioning, for example the use of Amazon Simple Storage Service (Amazon S3) and Amazon DynamoDB.

-The credentials must have IAM permission to create and update resources in the account - these permissions will vary depending the account type (networking or spoke).
+The AWS account credentials must have IAM permission to create and update resources in the Account - these permissions will vary depending the Account type (networking or spoke).

 Service quotas